opendilab/DI-engine-docs/source/hands_on/ppg.rst

 3. PPG supports **off-policy** mode and **on-policy** mode.

-4. There is two value networks in PPG.
+4. There are two value networks in PPG.

-5. In the implementation of DI-engine, we use two buffers for off-policy PPG.
+5. In the implementation of DI-engine, we use two buffers for off-policy PPG, which are only different from maximum data usage limit (data ``max_use`` ).

 Key Graphs
 ----------